technoprodev/technoart/README.md

 For now, the list below has 3 additional information, which are:
 - done: it has been completed but it is possible to develop it further
-- soon: not finished yet and requires contributions from the community
+- soon: not finished yet and contributions from the community would be extremely helpful
 - later: not developed in the near future

 And finally, here are the contents of the list: